scrabbletank/farhome-rules/rulesdoc.md

 Either by circumstance or choice, your time in the pits has honed your senses in battle.
 You gain 1 proficiency in Unarmed fighting and 2 proficiency points for any martial weapons.
 While wearing light or no armor your sprint speed is increased by 1.
 When attacked by a creature inside your zone of control you may improve one defense die to a superior defense die.

 #### Chosen
 You are beholden to a greater power, either by choice or folly.
 For better or worse they have given you some of their power.
 Choose a cantrip or level 1 spell.
-Once per rest you may cast that spell without needing to prepare it or expend a spell slot, adding 1 superior die to the spellcasting roll.
+Once per rest you may cast that spell without needing to prepare it or expend mana, adding 1 superior die to the spellcasting roll.
 Spells cast this way are cast at your highest spell level.
 You may change your Chosen spell by spending a week of downtime, choosing a new spell at or below your spell level, and no higher than 5th level.

 You gain 1 proficiency with Lore, Religion, and Survival.

 #### Enchanter
 You have learned the trade of an enchanter, allowing you to empower mundane items.
 You gain 1 proficiency in Lore, Arcana, and Diplomacy, and Enchanting tools.
 Enchantments cost half as much when done by yourself, and you may use 2 pieces of enchanted gear instead of 1.
-You start with 2 level 1 spell slots.
+You start with 2 mana.

 #### Disciple